 NHP Navigators are trained to deliver reports and data to partners.
 Navigators partner with researchers, community, government, health care, and other organizations to confirm data needs, request reports, and support the interpretation of reports and associated action planning.

-Health Outcome and Care Reports FAQ
+Health Outcomes and Care Reports FAQ

 The health systems that are currently included in the reports are shown below.
 These may change as data from additional health systems may become available.